cepdnaclk/e19-co227-subclinical-mastitis-prediction-gui/README.md

 ## Getting Started

-Welcome to our project!
 To get started, you'll need to set up a Python virtual environment to ensure you're using the same dependencies as the project.
 This guide will walk you through the process on a Windows machine.

 ### Prerequisites

 Before you begin, make sure you have the following prerequisites installed on your computer:

-1. **Python:** Ensure you have Python 3.x installed.
+1. **Python:** Ensure you have Python 3.11 installed.
 If not, download and install it from the [official Python website](https://www.python.org/downloads/windows/).

 ### Setting Up the Virtual Environment